Azure-Samples/azure-python-labs/7-azure-pipelines-ci/README.md

   ![save and run](images/4-saveandrun.png)

-Once you've saved your configuration, Azure Pipelines will set up GitHub so that builds are queued for new pushed into your master branch and new pull requests.
+Once you've saved your configuration, Azure Pipelines will set up GitHub so that builds are queued for new and pushed into your master branch and new pull requests.
 Then Azure Pipelines will start your first build.

 ## 5. Watch your project build

 Now your build will start.
 Azure Pipelines will locate two unused Ubuntu 16.04 build agents that are hosted in Azure to perform your build, and start your builds on them.
-You're performing two builds in paralell, one for each version of Python that you're building and testing on, as configured by your matrix in step 4.
+You're performing two builds in parallel, one for each version of Python that you're building and testing on, as configured by your matrix in step 4.

 ![parallel jobs](images/5-paralleljobs.png)

 You can watch each step as it's being executed, and you can see the build output from each step.
 You can click on any step that's being executed, or has completed, to see the detailed line-by-line output.

-After about a 45 seconds, both jobs should be complete, and should succeed.
+After about 45 seconds, both jobs should be complete, and should succeed.
 You'll see this indicated by green success check marks next to each job.

 ![success](images/5-success.png)

-You'll also see the overall status for this build, in the title, be decorated with a green check mark as well.
+You'll also see that the overall status for this build, in the title, will be decorated with a green check mark as well.

 You can now review the build output to understand how this project is build, and you can also click the "Tests" tab to see the output from unit tests.
 (They're all passing, as we would hope.)